tokamak-network/create-tokamak-zk-evm/README.md

 - **QuickNode**: `https://your-endpoint.quiknode.pro/YOUR-API-KEY/` (Archive add-on required)
 - **Custom RPC**: Any Ethereum-compatible **full archival node** endpoint

-**Note**: Most free RPC tiers do not provide archival data.
-You may need to upgrade to a paid plan that includes archive access.

 ## Binary Management

 The CLI automatically downloads and manages Tokamak-zk-EVM binaries: